Implementing Visual Supports in the Classroom for Autism Success

 Understand Visual Supports and Their Importance for Autism

-Visual aids are fantastic resources that use images, symbols, or objects to share information and expectations, particularly when implementing visual supports in the classroom for students with autism.
+Visual aids are fantastic resources that use images, symbols, or objects to share information and expectations, particularly when implementing in the classroom for students with autism.
 Think of things like illustrated schedules, choice boards, and graphic organizers.
-Implementing visual supports in the classroom for students with autism is crucial, as many children with autism respond better to visual information than to verbal instructions.
+Implementing is crucial, as many children with autism respond better to visual information than to verbal instructions.

 Let’s explore this together!
 If you’re a parent, consider how these tools might make a difference in your child’s learning experience.